nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/RNAseq-on-Cavatica/rna_seq_3.md

     We are providing the query as a short URL.
 Login to your KF account and [click on the query link](https://p.kfdrc.org/s/6ic) to obtain the selected cohort.

-In our next lesson, we will explore the newly created project folder and files on Cavatica platform!
+In our next lesson, we will explore the newly created project folder and files on the Cavatica platform!

 ## Media resources